Shhhhhh! German parties appeal to voters' aversion to noise

-Germany already has some of the world’s most stringent noise regulations and citizens only too eager to reprimand neighbors for loud children or taking out rubbish too early on a Sunday.
+Germany already has some of the world’s most stringent noise regulations and citizens only too eager to reprimand neighbours for loud children or taking out rubbish too early on a Sunday.

 Chancellor Merkel’s husband Joachim Sauer famously filed a complaint about an open-air theatre group performing opposite the couple’s apartment in central Berlin back in 2001 for violating a 60-decibel noise limit by eight decibels.

-In their programs for the September 22 election and to an extent never seen before, political parties are outlining how they intend to make German skies and roads even quieter.
+In their programmes for the Sept.
+22 election and to an extent never seen before, political parties are outlining how they intend to make German skies and roads even quieter.

 Some noise seems to be acceptable.
 The CDU and the FDP both stress that in 2011 their government abolished regulations allowing Germans to file legal complaints against Kindergartens or playgrounds because of the “noise” of kids at play.